staticintlucas/readme-stats/README.md

 The workflow is visible in [.github/workflows/main.yml](.github/workflows/main.yml).
 This is programmed to run `main.py` every 6 hours and, if there are changes, commit the newly generated SVG.

-Note: it can take some time for the image to update after the workflow has run.
+Note: It can take some time for the image to update after the workflow has run.
 GitHub seems to cache some images despite having been modified in the repo.

+Note #2: The percentages of the languages used may not exactly add up to 100% depending on rounding errors.
+It may sometimes appear to be 99.9% or 100.1% total.

 ## Use this for yourself